 Most paint is latex-based and can be disposed of in any landfill container.
-Before disposal, either solidify the paint with soil, sand, cat litter or some other inert material, or place it in thick plastic bags that prevent the paint from spilling all over the dumpster.
+Before disposal, you must solidify the paint with soil, sand, cat litter or some other inert material.

-Enamel and acrylic paints must be disposed of as a hazardous waste through Environmental Health & Safety, using the request form.
+Enamel and acrylic paints, and spray paint must be disposed of as a hazardous waste through Environmental Health & Safety, using the request form.

 Empty paint cans can be placed in any landfill bin.

 For the purposes of recycling confidential documents, our local vendor, Shred-it, provides a locked security container that can be used for discarded sensitive information.
 There is no need to remove staples or paper clips from white paper, colored paper, file folders, transparencies, window envelopes or plastic cards before you place them in a Shred-It container.